What If My Employer Doesn’t Have Workers’ Comp. Insurance in Massachusetts

 When people get up and go to work each morning, they expect to safely return to their families and loved ones each night.
 Unfortunately, accidents in the workplace happen all the time, and people are seriously injured at their jobs.
 Workers’ compensation insurance, usually carried by an employer, can help employees pay for their medical expenses and other losses after an accident.
 However, if your employer does not carry workers’ compensation insurance, you might have to explore other legal options to get the compensation you need and deserve.

 In many states, workers’ compensation is legally required for all employers.
-When an employer neglects to carry workers’ compensation insurance, they can be penalized.
-It may also open them up to possible litigation where injured employees may file a lawsuit against their employer.
+When an employer neglects to carry workers’ compensation insurance, they can be penalized. it may also open them up to possible litigation where injured employees may file a lawsuit against their employer.
+Here is how the court clarifies major causes in workers’ compensation.

 If you were harmed in a workplace accident, you deserve to be compensated.
 If your employer does not carry workers’ compensation insurance, you may want to file a lawsuit with the help of our Massachusetts workers’ compensation attorneys.
 Call the Law Office of John J. Sheehan at (617) 925-6407 to schedule a free legal consultation.